Going Solar in New Jersey

-The state requires that those producing their own power through a distributed generation system (a unit that produces electricity at or near the point of usage) go through the interconnection process.
-This is basically a fancy way of saying that you need to file an application with your local utility company to connect to their grid.
+Each solar installation that is connected to the grid must go through the interconnection process, which is basically a fancy way of saying that you need to file an application with your local utility company to connect to their grid.

 Why is the interconnection review process necessary?
 This protocol is in place because power generation has an effect on the reliability and safety of the entire grid.
 The size and type of the system, the customer load, and the specific traits of the local grid are all taken into account during this review process in order to ensure that the proposed project meets all applicable requirements.

 Interconnection also serves as a gateway to net metering, which ensures that customers receive credit for power produced beyond their consumption.

 Solar Access Laws

 Back in the late 1970s, as renewable energy had its first boom in the United States, many states – including New Jersey – passed laws designed to protect solar installations’ access to sunlight.

 In New Jersey, solar homeowners today can still take advantage of these laws by creating a property easement for the airspace directly in front of their panels.
 With an easement in place, neighbors or other developers can’t build structures or plant trees or shrubs that would shade the panels.

 This allows you to sit back and simply enjoy your clean energy without worrying about what could happen in the future.

 There are multiple financial incentives available to homeowners who install solar energy systems in New Jersey.
 These benefits range from tax credits and exemptions to offsets on energy needed above and beyond what the system produces.